 What are Custom Fields?

-As you create a custom field (you can create a maximum of 50 custom fields), you will be given five different options to select from: text, date, drop-down menu and numeric and drop-down tree (within workspace only).
+As you create a custom field (you can create a maximum of 50 custom fields), you will be given five different options to select from: text, date, drop-down menu, numeric, drop-down tree (within Workspaces only), and URL Link.

 More information about different types of custom fields can be found here.